rothirschtec/ARM-backup-recovery/README.md

 # RTscripts
-Here I will add my self written scripts I use daily.
+Here you will find my self written scripts I use daily.
 Please use all the scripts with caution.
 I'm a one man project at the moment...

 ## Dependencies